swarmee/kibana-8-training/readme.md

 #### Prerequisites

 You will need an Elasticsearch and Kibana instance to run through this training.
-I have written up some instructions on how to set one up here --> https://www.swarmee.net/swagger%204%20es/elasticsearch-cloud-instance-setup/
+I have written up some instructions on how to set one up [here](https://www.swarmee.net/swagger%204%20es/elasticsearch-cloud-instance-setup/)

 ### Lesson 1.
-Data View and Discover Tab
+Kibana Data View and Discover Tab
 Dataset: Top Selling Books of All Time
 [Youtube Video](www.youtube.com).